Return to Library Home Page

 Growth Habit: Semi-deciduous, woody, broadleaf perennial large shrub or small tree, moderate growth to 15- to 20-feet tall with greater spread.
 Growth rate is faster in more tropical climates or when heavily irrigated.

-Foliage/Texture: Leaves are opposite, variably simple to compound composed of three leaflets, leaves with a distinctive venation, ovate to lanceolate, sometimes abaxial leaf surface is purple in color, sparse pubescence on young stems; medium texture.
+Foliage/Texture: Leaves are opposite, variably ranging from simple and ovate to trifoliate (three lanceolate leaflets per leaf), sometimes abaxial leaf surfaces and petioles are purplish in color, sparse pubescence on young stems; medium texture.

 Flowers & Fruits: Flowers with blue to violet corollas are born in panicles or clusters to 6-inches long, stamens are in two pairs.
 Flowers attract bees.
 Fruits are yellow-brown, small, in panicles, and are somewhat fleshy and contain 4 seeds.